kkoomen/vim-doge/README.md

 \}
 ```

-- `single_quotes`: Whether or not to use single quotes for the multi-line comments openers and closers.
+- `single_quotes`: Whether to use single quotes for the multiline comments delimiters.

-- `omit_redundant_param_types`: Whether or not to omit the `{type}` part of
+- `omit_redundant_param_types`: Whether to omit the `{type}` part of parameters
-  parameters and return types when the type is known.
+  and return types when the type is specified in the function itself.

 ### Doxygen